isabella232/adobeio-codelabs-howto/lessons/lesson3.md

-## Lesson 3: Publishing the codelab
+## Lesson 3: Publishing the Codelab

 As mentioned in lesson 2, your codelab is accessible publicly via this URL: `https://<repo-name>-<repo-owner>.project-helix.page`.